Kids in the City

 • Animals are not allowed

-A light display in the 2022/2023 season: illuminated garden “Magiczny Botaniczny”, “Magical Botanical”
+A winter light display: illuminated garden “Magiczny Botaniczny”, “Magical Botanical”

 • Location: Botanical Garden of the Warsaw University (Ogród Botaniczny Uniwersytetu Warszawskiego), Aleje Ujazdowskie 4 Street (city center), the garden on Google map.
 The Garden is located next to the Łazienki Royal Park (in 1818, the Botanical Garden was separated from the Łazienki).